philo-groves/kboot/README.md

 A simple Cargo target runner for usage with Rust-based operating system kernels, designed for usage with `ktest` for kernel testing.

-This runner will package the given Rust binary into a bootable UEFI image file, and runs the kernel through a containerized version of QEMU.
+This runner will package the given Rust binary into a bootable image file, and runs the kernel through a containerized version of QEMU.

 **x86_64 is the only currently supported architecture**